Crew Training - Crew Licensing

 International Maritime Organization (IMO)

 The IMO is the United Nations' specialized agency responsible for improving maritime safety and preventing pollution from ships.
-They created the Standards of Training, Certification and Watchkeeping (STCW) in 1978 and were revised and amended in 1995 (STCW-95).
-157 governments comprise the members of the IMO and each is individually responsible for implementing the legislation adopted by the IMO.
+They created the Standards of Training, Certification and Watchkeeping (STCW) in 1978 and were revised and amended in 1995 (STCW-95) .
 These countries "Basic Safety Training" courses are recognized as meeting the standard set out by the IMO.
 This emergency training consists of marine medical training, marine fire fighting, sea survival and personal safety & social responsibilities.
 This is highly recommended for ALL crew on board including Stewardesses, Chefs, and all Deck Crew and is the perfect starting point for anyone interested in working on a yacht.
 The Maritime Labour Convention (MLC) in 2006 was devised by the ILO (International Labour Organization) also a branch of the United Nations, and has set out various regulations for safe working conditions at sea.

 MCA Maritime and Coastguard Agency UK